paronne/SampleNGRepo/README.md

 ### Description

-The entry point is e2e_test_runner.xml.
+The entry point is build.xml.
 It takes a servoy solution project (the 'hello' folder), exports it as a war file ('e2e/war_export/hello.war'), starts a tomcat server instance (the 'apache-tomcat-8.0.24' folder),  deploys the war, runs the protractor test scripts e2e/spec/hello/*_spec.js, undeploys the war file and shuts down tomcat.

-For each tested solution (in this example there is only one) the folder e2e/spec/ has to contain a folder with the same name as the tested solution.
-So for each tested solution, the script looks in e2e/spec for a folder with the exact name as the solution and runs all the files ending in '_spec.js'.

 To add another solution, check out the project (and it's resources project) in the jenkins workpace near the 'hello' project and add its name in test_runner.properties in the variable 'solutions_to_export_as_war_tests'.
 Eg: